polterguy/magic/README.md

 * `MySQL` - Make sure you use a connection string to an existing MySQL database instance
 * `MSSQL` - Microsoft SQL Server
 * `SQLIte` - SQLIte database (this is the default, and probably _not_ something you'd like to use in a real app)

+Ohh yeah, and of course Magic is as portable as it is possible to be.
+Most projects are .Net Standard 2.0, and you can deploy it on any server you wish, ranging from Linux and Windows, to your Mom's toaster if it runs some Linux web server.

 ## Licensing, buy me a bottle of Champagne